 Roman Catholic Church Trains Exorcists

-An exorcist must have the approval of the Vatican.
+An exorcist must be approved by the Vatican.
 There are specific criteria for becoming an exorcist.
-The person must:

 - Attend(ed) a seminary school